 Choose any stylesheet format that you are familiar with.
-Here I chose CSS.
+Here I am choosing CSS.

-Now, the app you created can be run using ng serve command.
+Now, the app you created can be run using the ng serve command.

 cd awesome-project ng serve --open

 This launches the server, watches our files, and rebuilds the app as we make changes to those files.
-The –-open (or just -o) option automatically opens our browser to the address http://localhost:4200.
+The –-open (or just -o) option automatically opens our browser to the below address.

 So, we have discussed the steps to install Node.js on our Windows 10 system and installation on Angular 11 using NPM(Node Package Manager).